Shutong-Song/CLRS-Python/README.md

 # CLRS-Python
-CLRS algorithms with python implement
+Introduction to algorithms (third edition) with python